michal-bures/konkr_web/index.md

 ## What's this?

 *Konkr* is a free strategy game that runs in your web browser.
-It's far from being finished, but I think it's already kind of fun.
+It's far from finished, but I think it's already kind of fun.
 Give it a try!

 ## How to play?

-The island is divided among four factions, each represented by different colour of the hexagonal tiles.
+The island is divided among multiple factions, each represented by different colour of the hexagonal tiles.
 Adjacent tiles of the same colour form a *Kingdom*.
 Each kingdom has it's own, independent economy.
 It gains *gold* each turn based on it's size and pays upkeep for any military units it owns.
 As tiles change ownership, new kingdoms rise and fall, merge together or split apart.

-You are in control of all kingdoms belonging to the dark green faction and your goal is to bring  lasting peace to the land.
-Of course, you achieve this noble goal by mercilessly crushing all oposition under the heels of your armies!
+You are in control of all kingdoms belonging to the dark green faction and your goal is to bring a lasting peace to the land by crushing all oposition under the heels of your armies.
 Here are some basic tips to get you started:

-* Use the gold of your kingdoms to buy *soldiers* and *towers*.
+* Use the accumulated gold in your kingdoms to buy *soldiers* and *towers*.
-* Use your soldiers to criple and eventually conquer all kingdoms of oposing factions.
+* Use your soldiers to criple and eventually conquer all oposing kingdoms.
 * Use soldiers and towers to protect neighbouring tiles from enemy conquest.
 * Your basic militia can only attack undefended territory.
 Buy more advanced units or upgrade your existing ones by merging them together.
 Then you'll be able to overcome stronger defenses.
 * Beware that unlike towers, soldiers have an anual upkeep cost, which reduces the kingdom gold income.
 More advanced soldiers cost much, *much* more upkeep than your basic militia!